TahaNili/Alien-invasion/README.md

 The developer entrypoint automatically starts the recorder when gameplay begins and prints the recording file path when you quit.

+Note: `dev_alien_invasion.py` enables additional logging and will start the recorder automatically when gameplay begins (it prints the path to the CSV on stop).
+Regular `alien_invasion.py` also uses the recorder when a gameplay session is active, but `dev_alien_invasion.py` is preferred for collecting training data.

 ## Development, ML Training, and Recording